A Sign of Respect

 Dumb Friends League Veterinary Hospital at Yuma exists to prevent and alleviate suffering in pets whose caretakers would otherwise be unable to provide this care.
 Out of respect for our clients and out of concern of creating barriers when documentation is challenging, we serve our clients on an honor system.
 If you can otherwise afford to provide care for your pet, please obtain that care from one of the excellent veterinarians in our community.
 Care received at this hospital is made possible by donations intended to create a safety net, so no pet suffers.

 Upon arrival, please park in a numbered parking spot, complete the information on the sign-in sheet located on the front door and return to your car.
-Beginning at 7 a.m., a team member will call you in the order of sign-in to begin the check-in process.
+Beginning at 7am, we admit patients in the order of sign-in.

 191 Yuma St.